 In our first year of delivery, we aim to be partnering with 4 schools within our local area of Chesterfield providing workshops and a mentoring scheme to students ages 11-16.
 We will work closely with the pastoral and teaching staff and will conduct regular surveys with both staff and students, to monitor our progress and to make certain our programme is achieving our intended outcomes.
-The money we raise would enable us to train our volunteers in MHFA and cover their expenses.
+The money we raise would enable us to train our volunteers in MHFA and buy any equipment needed.

 Here at YM we believe that technology and social media have created both obstacles and opportunities for young people growing up in today's society.
 As part of our 4 week workshop programme, we plan for young people to become more aware of the effects of their social media practices on their mental wellbeing.
 Students will learn how to create healthy boundaries, acknowledge unhealthy habits and behaviours, learn self-discipline, and make good choices when online.
 We will do this by promoting discussion, using digital and creative media, and by encouraging students to reflect on their current mindsets.
 We trust that if we teach young people how to use technology to their advantage, we will create a brighter and stronger future for individuals, families, and our community.